 Examples of auxiliary aids might include hearing loops, adapted PE equipment, adapted keyboards and special software.
-Cost will inevitably play a major part in determining what is reasonable and it is more likely to be reasonable for a school with substantial financial resources to make an
+Cost will inevitably play a major part in determining what is reasonable and it is more likely to be reasonable for a school with substantial financial resources to make an adjustment entailing significant cost.
+Even so, many reasonable adjustments are inexpensive, involving a change in practice rather than the provision of expensive pieces of equipment or additional staff.

-Audit Findings Furniture layouts in the classrooms have been carefully planned to ensure space at the entrance and access to key facilities such as the whiteboard, storage areas, and practical zones.
+Furniture layouts in the classrooms have been carefully planned to ensure space at the entrance and access to key facilities such as the whiteboard, storage areas, and practical zones.

 An 1800mm turning space at these areas has been maintained and a preferred circulation width of 1200mm for movement between them.
 A minimum of 900mm circulation width is available on all routes.
 This space is based on the requirements of wheelchair users, but will also benefit a range of other users.

 Classroom floors are suitably carpeted and the room acoustics assist pupils' abilities to participate.
 All pupils have access to specialist teaching spaces for all areas of the offered curriculum - science labs, food/textiles/DT workshops/ICT/gymnasium/art room/music rooms/library/Halls/Assemblies.

 There are adjustable benches in specialist rooms.

 There are no areas of storage which would prevent pupils from accessing aids and equipment.

 Displays of information/examples of exemplar work are readable for all pupils (e.g., if viewed from a wheelchair).

 Appropriate furniture & equipment is provided to meet the needs of individual pupil.
 The school reviews this on a case-by-case basis.

 Furniture layouts allow easy movement for pupils with disabilities and any specialist furniture is correctly adjusted, serviced and maintained.

-Grade 2023 Exemplary Maintain existing action and processes.
-Suggestions improve/reso lve
+Grade 2023 Exemplary

+Suggestions to Maintain existing action and processes.

+improve/resolve